About Improve Your Cash Flow

 About the Teacher

-Rob Stephens is the Founder of CFO Perspective, where he provides finance and strategy guidance to help small businesses succeed.
+Rob Stephens is the Founder of CFO Perspective, where he provides courses and tools to make better financial decisions that lead to superior business performance.
 He has been quoted in Forbes, U.S. News and World Report, Bloomberg Businessweek, and many other news sources.
-He is also the author of Conquering Cash Flow: The Complete Guide to Small Business Cash Flow Management.
+He is also the author of Conquering Cash Flow and KPIs and KPI Dashboards.

 Rob has a 25-year career that includes serving as CFO, Director of Operations, and SVP of Finance.
 Rob is an adjunct instructor for the MBA program at Gonzaga University.